 Spousal support is the term used for alimony in California.
 Alimony is money that one spouse pays to the other to help support them until they can support themselves at the standard of living they had during the marriage.

 Alimony depends on a number of factors; during the divorce proceedings (before a judgment of divorce is entered), courts will normally order spousal support based on a formula adopted by the county (called “temporary” or ‘pendente lite” spousal support).
 The amount is determined by child support calculation programs which have a spousal support component.
 The actual amount of support is based on both parties’ earnings (or sometimes imputed earnings if one party is not working to his or her ability); some deductions such as health insurance, mandatory retirement, tax deductions, and other guideline factors are considered.

 Once the judgment of divorce is entered, “long term” or “permanent spousal support” needs to be determined.

 Alimony can be ordered (or agreed to by the parties) which can vary in duration depending on the length of marriage or agreement reached by the parties.
 A short term spousal support would last ½ the length of the marriage when the marriage is less than 10 years while a long term spousal support lasts until the receiving spouse can support themselves in the standard of living experienced during marriage.
 There are thirteen specific factors specified in Family Code 4320 of the California Family Law to determine the amount of spousal support.

-- The marketable skills of the supported party; including the current job market and time/cost to acquire the required education or training associated with these skills.
+- Each parties Ability to earn including the skills of the supported party; current job market and time/cost to acquire the required education or training associated with these skills.

 - The extent to which the supported party’s present or future earning capacity is impaired by periods of unemployment that were incurred during the marriage for domestic duties.